leonwatson2/Services-Http-and-Observables-in-Angular5/script.md

 ```
 8. So down in our ngOnInit method we'll go ahead and send a get request to the json placeholder api.
     - We'll do that by using an http client method called `get` which takes two parameters, the url and am optional options object for now we'll just go ahead and just give the url `https://jsonplaceholder.typicode.com/posts`
+    - Which will give us a list of fake posts to work with.
     ```
     this.http.get('https://jsonplaceholder.typicode.com/posts')
                 .subscribe((res)=>{